Oklahoma Sooners women's basketball: Conference regular season

+Conference tournament championships

-NCAA Tournament history
+NCAA tournament history

 The Sooners reached the NCAA tournament and Sweet Sixteen for the first time in 1986.
 In 1995, Oklahoma made their second trip to the tourney, falling in the second round.

 After another break, the Sooners made their third appearance in the 1999–2000 season, and have become a mainstay in the tournament since then, entering the field of 64 every year since.
 In that time period, the Sooners have reached three Final Four appearances, which is tied for 9th in NCAA Women's Basketball History.
 Since 2002, the Sooners' first appearance, their three appearances ties them for fifth, behind Tennessee (6), Connecticut (5), Stanford (5) and Louisiana State (5).